Commodities Update ~ Every Investor

 Gold

-Yesterday, gold traded 0.96% higher in the New York session and ended at USD1244.50 per ounce.
+Gold advanced in the New York session yesterday, closing 0.02% higher at USD1251.20 per ounce.

 Crude Oil

-Crude oil fell in the New York session yesterday, closing 1.61% lower at USD48.21 per barrel.
+Crude oil traded 1.2% higher in the New York session yesterday, closing the session at USD48.19 per barrel.

-The commodity is expected to find its first support at USD47.34 per barrel and first resistance at USD48.96 per barrel.
-The second support is expected at USD46.79 per barrel and second resistance at USD50.03 per barrel.
+The commodity is expected to find its first support at USD47.46 per barrel and first resistance at USD48.89 per barrel.
+The second support is expected at USD46.52 per barrel and second resistance at USD49.38 per barrel.

-The Three Outside Down pattern has formed on the chart indicating that sellers have seized a degree of control and traders are likely to watch for selling opportunities to come.
+The formation of the Three Outside Down pattern on the chart indicates that the previous uptrend is coming to an end with a possible reversal in price.